learn-co-curriculum/javascript-recursion/README.md

 year of life.
 Also, these rabits are magic and live forever.
 They're mathematically convenient rabbits, okay?

-In year zero (we're programmers, remember), there is one pair of baby rabbits.
+In year one (we're programmers, remember), there is one pair of baby rabbits.
 Since they're too young, they don't produce any babies that year.
-In year one, those two rabbits have grown up and they're ready make a new pair of baby rabbits next year.
+In year two, those two rabbits have grown up and they're ready make a new pair of baby rabbits next year.
-In year two, they have a new pair of baby rabbits!
+In year three , they have a new pair of baby rabbits!
 We now have two pairs of rabbits.
-In year three, the original pair of rabbits makes another pair.
-In year four, the original pair makes another pair.
-On top of that, the rabbits born in year two are now old enough to make babies, so they do.
+In year four , the original pair of rabbits makes another pair.
+In year five, the original pair makes another pair.
+On top of that, the rabbits born in year three are now old enough to make babies, so they do.
 We now have a total of 5 pairs of bunnies on our hands.

 If you're having trouble visualizing the situation, take a look at this graph: